-- For safety, keep screen doors or glass doors tightly closed. - Do not overfire unit. - Replace with only ceramic glass 4mm thick. - Use only with listed factory-built chimney as per manufacturer's - A non-combustible hearth extension must be installed in front of unit extending 16 in (406 mm) in front and 8 in (203 mm) on each side of door - Hearth extension must have a minimum R factor of 1.00.
-No minimum R factor is required if fireplace is elevated by at least 4 in.
-(102 mm).
+- Do not overfire unit. - Replace with only ceramic glass 4mm thick. - Use only with listed factory-built chimney as per manufacturer's instructions. - A non-combustible hearth extension must be installed in front of unit extending 16 in (406 mm) in front and 8 in (203 mm) on each side of door opening. - Hearth extension must have a minimum R factor of 1.00.
+No minimum factor is required if fireplace is elevated by at least 4 in.
+(102 mm). - Do not use a fireplace insert or other products not specified for use with this product.